nits2010/DataStructureAlgo/DSA_Pattern/Pattern 21_Sorting&Searching.md

 🧩 *This list includes a range of sorting techniques from custom sorting algorithms to optimization challenges, useful for mastering sorting-related problem-solving.*

-# 📚 Searching (Binary Search and its Variations) - Top 40 LeetCode Questions
+# 📚 Searching (Binary Search and its Variations)—Top 40 LeetCode Questions

 A list of 40 LeetCode problems focusing on binary search, one of the most fundamental searching techniques, as well as variations like binary search on answers, divisors, speed, etc.